 French law allows the majority of foreign students to work 964 hours a year, or the equivalent of 60% of the legal working hours limit.
 Students can therefore only earn a partial salary.
-Depending on your situation, you may need to apply for a work permit.
+Depending on your situation and country of origin, you may need to apply for a work permit.
 This application can be made using the ANEF online platform of the French Ministry of the Interior.